vivek721/CloudOrg-Simulator/README.md

     ```
 3. Go to the cloned repository location on your terminal and test the program using sbt clean compile test
 4. Go to the cloned repository location on your terminal and compile the program using sbt clean compile run
-5. The output prints a table of results for execution of 500 cloudlets.
+5. The output prints a table of results for execution.

 Note: The cloudsim framework has been compiled in jar files and added in the lib/ folder of the project.
 Please note
 that, although IntellJ IDEA shall recognise the dependencies automatically, this may sometimes fail.
 When this happens